her-mirror/Agent-Aara/docs/architecture/system-overview.md

 ## 🏗️ High-Level Architecture

-The Ara Health Agent is built on a modular, safety-first architecture that combines rule-based deterministic responses with AI-powered intelligent reasoning.
+The Aara Health Agent is built on a modular, safety-first architecture that combines rule-based deterministic responses with AI-powered intelligent reasoning.

 ## 🎯 Design Principles